vieux/LiveDroid/README.md

 +   Fixed navigation, now use standard tabs
 +   You can now filter the achivements (earned or not) for a game
 +   Fixed large image url
++   Add set a nice background on your device, one for each game.
 +   Removed Avatar view for now

 V1.1